 The Measurement Setup ID may be used to identify attributes of the sensing measurement instances (Motion 24, 21/0644r4).

-The sensing transmitter and sensing receiver role(s) of a STA corresponding to a Measurement Setup ID until the sensing measurement setup is terminated shall be fixed as determined during the sensing measurement setup (Motion 37, 21/1736r2).7.1.3.2 Trigger-based (TB) sensing measurement setup
+The sensing transmitter and sensing receiver role(s) of a STA corresponding to a Measurement Setup ID until the sensing measurement setup is terminated shall be fixed as determined during the sensing measurement setup (Motion 37, 21/1736r2).

+A sensing initiator transmits a sensing measurement setup request frame to a sensing responder with which it intends to perform a sensing measurement setup.
+The sensing responder, which receives the sensing measurement setup request frame, shall transmit a sensing measurement setup response frame to the sensing initiator which transmitted the sensing measurement setup request frame to accept or reject the sensing measurement setup (Motion 41, 21/1735r3).

+7.1.3.2 Trigger-based (TB) sensing measurement setup

 7.1.3.3 Non-Trigger based (non-TB) sensing measurement setup